Jackie Chiles: Character

 Chiles is a parody of famed attorney Johnnie Cochran; both are bespectacled, mustachioed, well-dressed, African American lawyers with the same initials and penchants for grandiose vocabulary.
 According to the diplomas in his office, Chiles attended Dartmouth College and Stanford Law School.
 Morris also emulates Cochran's distinctive enunciation and delivery.
 After appearing in several episodes during the series' later years, Chiles, along with many other minor characters from the show's past, appeared again in the program's finale and was crucial in failing to achieve acquittal of the characters on charges of violating a duty to rescue law.
 Jackie's catchphrase is saying several adjectives in succession for added emphasis, such as "lewd, lascivious, salacious, outrageous!"

 Morris also planned to star as Chiles in a spin-off, but the pilot never came to fruition.
 NBC executives have claimed that a pilot was never discussed with them.

 According to Morris, the real-life Cochran told him he enjoyed his appearances as Chiles on Seinfeld.
 However, after appearing in character as Chiles in advertisements for the Honda Odyssey and Diet Dr Pepper in 2000, Morris received a cease and desist letter from Cochran's law office due to the impact his unflattering mimicry of Cochran might have on his legal career.
-Following Cochran's death, Morris reprised the character again in 2010 for Will Ferrell's Funny or Die website and in 2022 for a Snyder's of Hanover commercial.
+Following Cochran's death, Morris reprised the character again in 2010 for Will Ferrell's Funny or Die website, in 2022 for a Snyder's of Hanover commercial, and again in 2025 for the music video of Ice Nine Kills's "The Laugh Track".